FreuMi/TD2P/README.md

 # Thing Description to PDDL Mapper (TD2P)

 This software provides a tool for mapping Thing Descriptions (TDs) to PDDL (Planning Domain Definition Language) domain and problem definitions.
 It is designed for compatibility with standard PDDL 2.1 compliant problem solvers.
-By using the SPA ontology for annotating TDs with preconditions and effects, users can seamlessly convert their device descriptions into a format that is readily usable with a variety of planning and problem-solving frameworks.
+By using the [spa ontology](https://paul.ti.rw.fau.de/~jo00defe/voc/spa) for annotating TDs with preconditions and effects, users can seamlessly convert their device descriptions into a format that is readily usable with a variety of planning and problem-solving frameworks.

 ## Features